Specialist in School Psychology (S.S.P.)

 SCHs 3

-Total SCHs: 65
+Total SCHs: 62

 Internship

 School Psychology students are required to complete at least one academic year of supervised internship experience consisting of a minimum of 1200 clock hours, at least 600 hours of which must be in a school setting.
 The student will consult with the Internship Coordinator in order to arrange for appropriate placement.
-The internship cannot begin until the student has completed all coursework and passed the Clinical Skills Review.
+The internship cannot begin until the student has completed all coursework and passed the Exemplars Review.

 Special Requirements